Climate Action > Shifting to Renewable Energy

 Collaborating with various stakeholders such as power suppliers and researchers and other stakeholders, Samsung Electronics works to improve energy efficiency, expand DPPAs for renewable energy, develop hybrid energy technologies, and implement integrated renewable energy solutions.
 This includes the following actions and recent developments:

-• April 2025 - Renewable Energy PPA for Gwangju Manufacturing Site in South Korea
+• January-December 2025 - Renewable Energy PPAs for DS Division Sites in South Korea

 • December 2024 - Samsung Electronics & Seoul National University